chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

 #### Query 5️⃣: Average number of transactions per user that made a purchase in July 2017
+> To determine the number of transactions each customer has made within a specific time period
 ```sql
 SELECT
   format_date("%Y%m",parse_date("%Y%m%d", date)) as month